httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Strings are zero or more printable ASCII {{!RFC0020}} characters (i.e., the range %x20 to %x7E).
 Note that this excludes tabs, newlines, carriage returns, etc.

+Unicode is not directly supported in Strings, because it causes a number of interoperability issues, and -- with few exceptions -- field values do not require it.

+When it is necessary for a field value to convey non-ASCII content, a Byte Sequence ({{binary}}) can be specified, along with a character encoding (preferably UTF-8 {{STD63}}).

-Strings are delimited with double quotes, using a backslash ("\\") to escape double quotes and backslashes.
+When serialised in a textual HTTP field, Strings are delimited with double quotes, using a backslash ("\\") to escape double quotes and backslashes.
 For example:

 ~~~ http-message
 Example-String: "hello world"
 ~~~

 Note that Strings only use DQUOTE as a delimiter; single quotes do not delimit Strings.
 Furthermore, only DQUOTE and "\\" can be escaped; other characters after "\\" MUST cause parsing to fail.

-Unicode is not directly supported in Strings, because it causes a number of interoperability issues, and -- with few exceptions -- field values do not require it.

-When it is necessary for a field value to convey non-ASCII content, a Byte Sequence ({{binary}}) can be specified, along with a character encoding (preferably UTF-8 {{STD63}}).

 Parsers MUST support Strings (after any decoding) with at least 1024 characters.